Septias/github-bot/readme.md

-### Usage
+## DC-Github-Bot

-Deltachat-bot which works as bridge between Deltachat and Github Webhoooks
+A Deltachat-bot which works as bridge between Deltachat and Github Webhoooks

 #### Client requests
 Users can interact with the bot by issuin `commands`.
 All `commands` have to be prefixed with `gh` and can be of the following form: